marcandre/freedom_formatter/README.md

 Freedom Formatter is released under the same license as Elixir itself, the Apache License Version 2.0, included here as the file `LICENSE`.

+Freedom Formatter is based upon the Elixir code formatter, whose implementation and tests are included in this project.
-The Elixir code formatter and tests are pulled straight from the Elixir project.
-The majority of this code was written by José Valim, with contributions from Andrea Leopardi and others.
+The core Elixir formatter was written by José Valim, with contributions from Andrea Leopardi and others.

-Customizations to the Elixir formatter are written by Pete Gamache.
+Customizations to the formatter are written by Pete Gamache.